 On our last day, we decided to go on one more adventure.
 We drove about an hour from the city to a little café near the Whitney Plantation called the Fee-Fo-let Café.
 It was a good resting point rich with culture, stories of folklore, and food.

 After 30 minutes, we finally made our way to the Whitney Plantation.
-I couldn’t film much while I was there but I did not mind.
+I couldn’t film much while there but did not mind.
 I wanted to be as present as possible and pay my respects to the slaves who lived on the plantation, especially the children.

 Pay a visit to this memorial site yourself.
 It was such a life-enriching experience for me and I think you will feel the same.

-The last thing I ate in New Orleans was this random Mediterranean salad with chicken from a food court shop and it was delicious.
+The last thing I ate in New Orleans was this random Mediterranean salad with chicken from a food court shop, and it was delicious.
 I also decided to try New Orleans-style chips called Zapps.
 They weren’t as great as I thought they would be.
-I’m obsessed with salt and vinegar chips (basically any brand) but unfortunately, these did not satisfy my craving.
+I’m obsessed with salt and vinegar chips (basically any brand), but unfortunately, these do not satisfy my craving.

 Future Plans

-I am so thankful I got the opportunity to travel to New Orleans with my mother.
-It was a once-in-a-lifetime trip and I can’t wait to do more of these in the future with her.
+I am so thankful I could travel to New Orleans with my mother.
+It was a once-in-a-lifetime trip, and I can’t wait to do more of it with her in the future.